Kiolk/AndroidStart2019/README.md

 - [ ] on implemented [login screen](https://github.com/d1scret0/lesson3) add TextInputLayout for EditText
 - [ ] create custom view (compose or from scratch)

+**Home Task 5 - ViewPager**
+Dedline 25 November
+- [ ] Implement example of ViewPager
+- [ ] For ViewPager add tabs.
+- [ ] Implement logic for check and request all groups of dangerous permistions.
+Handle situation when user checked "Don't ask againe" - show dialog and open application settings.